pseuxide/pseuxide.github.io/_drafts/2024-06-10-defeating_an_obfuscated_keygen_challenge.md

             db_start_ea = ea
             count = 0
             db_start = ea
+            # loop until it goes out of db group or count reaches 5
             while ea < end_ea and idc.GetDisasm(ea).startswith('db') and count < 5:
                 count += 1
                 ea += 1
+            # count is lte 4?  db group is surrounded by non-db and non-dd instructions?
             if count <= 4 and not idc.GetDisasm(db_start_ea - 1).startswith('db') and not idc.GetDisasm(db_start_ea - 1).startswith('dd') and not idc.GetDisasm(ea + 1).startswith('dd'): # making sure it's not a part of a string or stored data that will be used
                 for addr in range(db_start, ea):
                     patch_nop(addr)